The gist: For the best chance of creating a habit that sticks, focus on repetition and momentum before any other metric.

 - Remove distractions.
-If your new habit will take focus (hint: every new habit takes focus), give yourself a place to focus on it where nothing else will distract you.
+If your new habit will take focus4, give yourself a place to focus on it where nothing else will distract you.

 The focus in this article has been on exercise—it’s an easy, tangible example—but the strategy of optimizing for repetition works on every habit because every habit grows from repeating it over and over.

 - Want the habit of working on your business?
-Stop focusing your time on reading about business strategies and start actually experimenting with them.
+Stop focusing your time on reading about business strategies and start actually experimenting with them on a set schedule.

 - Want to be a writer?
 Get out your default text editor and start writing.
 You can upgrade to a better one once you’ve written 100 articles.